EdricY/Bouncy-Loot-God/README.md

 When you receive a mission reward from the multiworld, it should give you no exp.
 If you don't open your menu within 5 seconds of receiving it in game, it may display the exp reward without granting you that amount of experience.

 ### Where do I report issues?
 You can message in the Discord or create an issue on GitHub.
-Please try to check if you are reporting a known issue on either the [release page](https://github.com/EdricY/Bouncy-Loot-God/releases) or searching in Discord
+Please try to check if you are reporting a known issue on either the [release page](https://github.com/EdricY/Bouncy-Loot-God/releases) or searching in Discord.

 ## Development stuff